What are kidney infections?

 Your doctor may do blood tests to see if the infection has spread to the bloodstream.

-Your doctor may also do imaging tests (CT scan or ultrasound) of your kidneys and urinary tract.
-The imaging tests are to look for blockage and other abnormalities that might have caused the kidney infection.
+Your doctor may also do imaging tests (CT [computed tomography] scan or ultrasound) of your kidneys and urinary tract.
+The imaging tests are to look for a blockage and other abnormalities that might have caused the kidney infection.
 You may need imaging tests if you:

 Your doctor will:

-You may need to stay at the hospital to get antibiotics by IV for a few days if you:
+You may need to stay at the hospital to get antibiotics directly into your vein for a few days if you:

 After you leave the hospital, you will take antibiotics at home.